srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 His views on iPad vs Mac were interesting and still relevant today especially after introducing iPadOS last year.
 Some if his main points were:

-- No merging of tab and laptop,
+- No unification of iPad and Mac,
-- MacBooks/macOS are not for wide spread adoption but will be only for best,
+- MacBooks/macOS are not for wide spread adoption but will remain niche,
-- Tabs will surpass laptop in usage,
+- Tabs will surpass laptop in usage in future,
 - Tabs have their own purpose and problem to solve,
 - Tabs imply that they don’t carry laptop’s legacy baggage,
-- He specifically told no console.
+- He specifically told no console in tab.

 So with above points in mind what would I need as a developer for an iPad(OS) to be?
+To answer this question, I have asked myself the below question.

 What do I use mostly for developing macOS/iOS applications in MacBook?
 1. IDEs to write code.
 I use mostly Xcode and VSCode,